George Floyd protests in Connecticut: Stamford

 Hundreds gathered at the Stamford Police Headquarters on May 31 for an eight-minute "kneel of silence."

 Stratford

 A peaceful protest was held in front of town hall on May 30, with a few hundred protesters.

 Torrington

 Hundreds gathered for a protest on June 3.

 Trumbull

 On June 6, a protest occurred at the gazebo at Trumbull Town Hall at 11am.

 Wallingford

 A silent protest was held on June 5 near Wallingford Town Hall.
 Hundreds of people attended.

 Waterbury

 On May 31, peaceful demonstrations took place in two locations: at the intersection of Wolcott Street and Long Hill Road, and outside the Waterbury Police Department.
 28 people were arrested for disorderly conduct, though no property damage or protester injuries were reported.
+On July 4, 2020, the statue of Christopher Columbus by the late Frank C. Gaylord was vandalized and decapitated. by Brandon Ambrose, who turned himself in to Waterbury police, and who was charged and convicted of criminal mischief and desecration of property, (those charges could be dropped if Ambrose completes a criminal diversion program.), and fined $8,800.
+Police said Ambrose attempted to sell the nose of the statue online.

 Watertown

 On June 19 a march was held in Watertown.
 Protesters marched from the town Green to Main Street.

 West Hartford

 On June 2, several hundred families and individuals gathered outside of West Hartford City Hall.